 Why is Missouri switching to this system?

 The purpose of Missouri’s EDvera system is to meet the department’s statutory requirement to provide a system to electronically submit all data as well as provide a more efficient document management system for schools and for the Proprietary School Certification program.
 We also believe this will help not only the department but also schools in saving time and money in the application process.

 Does my school have to switch to EDvera instead of sending in paper documents?

 Yes.
-All schools certified to operate in Missouri must begin using the EDvera system for all applications and program requests.
+All schools certified to operate in Missouri or certified to recruit in Missouri must use the EDvera system for all applications and program requests.